 The limited communication from the Divine One shows He wanted Eve, Adam, and us by extension to come to our own conclusions based on observations, introspections, and examinations.
 The dignity of the message is in its brevity!

 The words spoken by Eve in response are minimal; as the account continues: The woman answered the snake: “We may eat of the fruit of the trees in the garden; it is only about the fruit of the tree in the middle of the garden that God said, ‘You shall not eat it or even touch it, or else you will die.’”
 No, those words do not show any presence of doubt.
 The effect of the Devil’s direct contradiction of God’s words was, Eve believed the Devil instead of believing God.
-Her later actions show that she did not fear for her death, or the death of Adam.
+Her later actions show that she did not fear for her death or the death of Adam.
 In this, she was completely deceived.
 Adam wasn’t.

 The story tells us so little, and every commentary is basically a speculation as to what Eve and Adam might have thought or discussed.
 Everything in the narrative is very brief, very quick, very black-and-white.
 To remember this is extremely important in view of the complexity of human interactions today, and considering the seemingly limitless ability of the human mind for thought and examination.
 We cannot seek to replicate the same swiftness in our judgment, for we do not have the insight, power, or authority.
-From the time of childhood to the the time of old age, the foundations of belief are typically attempted to be kept in simple understanding of matters.
+From the time of childhood to the time of old age, the foundations of belief are typically attempted to be kept in simple understanding of matters.
 That simplicity is lost now, as mankind appears to be advancing toward maturity, but not all are maturing together.
 A complete abandonment of foundations without regard of implications is not maturity, for this is precisely what Eve and Adam became guilty of.

 We can perhaps surmise, that the narrative has the purpose of conveying the most basic realities of humans in the divine arrangement, how humans relate to each other in the most basic family unit, and the dangers of breaking those arrangements.
 To alter these arrangements is to alter something at a most fundamental level of existence.
 Yes, we have already moved very far from those basic, fundamental realities.
 The consequences are somehow inescapable at many levels, and those consequences do not present themselves immediately.

-What of today
+What of today from the lesson

 We are left with an account where the divine action is swift, and discussions are as easy as a conversation.
 Today, we are far away from swift divine action or conversations.
 To have an account of what happened long ago in history feels less than relevant in the age of impatience.